A four day, three night coastal escape in Victor Harbor

 This popular eatery, perched on the water’s edge at Encounter Bay, sits near the historic Whaler’s Well that celebrates art and culture with striking Corten steel sculptures also created by Matt Turley.
 His works – depicting a whale, whalers, and a try pot – pay tribute to Victor Harbor’s rich history and early European settlement, seamlessly blending storytelling with craftsmanship.

-After an energising morning on the bikeway and a leisurely lunch by the sea, it’s time to dial up the excitement.
-Test your skills or rev your engine, the choice is yours – so pick your path and get ready for an unforgettable adventure.
+After an energising morning on the coast and a leisurely lunch by the sea, it’s time to dial up the excitement.
+Test your skills, rev your engine, or get on the water, the choice is yours – so pick your path and get ready for an unforgettable adventure.

 Take a guided quad bike tour across 400 acres of rolling farmland, with breathtaking ocean views and possible sightings of native wildlife.
 No experience necessary – just a thirst for adventure!

 As the day winds down, immerse yourself in the laid-back ambiance of Victor Harbor’s local pub scene.
 Choose from four beloved watering holes – the Victor, the Crown, the Grosvenor or the Anchorage – each offering its own take on a classic pub meal, from hearty schnitzels to locally sourced seafood.
-Grab a frothy, settle into a comfy seat and soak up the talents of the live music.
+Grab a frothy, settle into a comfy seat and soak up the ambience.

 Live music adds another layer of magic, with local artists serenading you under the coastal skies.
 Mellow rhythms and soulful melodies fuse seamlessly with the ocean views, turning your evening into a magical blend of good food, fresh sea breezes and captivating creativity.